A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Green's 39 receiving yards per game in his two matchups against the Seahawks are 13.5 fewer than his over/under for Sunday's game.
+- Against the Seahawks, Green has averaged 39 receiving yards per game in his two career matchups, 14.5 fewer than his over/under for Sunday's game.

 - Green, in two matchups, did not have a touchdown catch.